Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 • Vistadome Train: $80 USD

-HOW TO APPLY FOR THE STUDENT PRICE: The student price applies to all students from all over the world.
+HOW TO APPLY FOR THE STUDENT PRICE: The student price in the Inca Trail 4 days applies to all students from all over the world.
 You just need to meet the requirements that the Peruvian government has for students, since we get a discount when we buy Machu Picchu tickets from the Peruvian government.

-What to Pack for the Inca Trail to Machu Picchu 4 days
+What to Pack for the Inca Trail 4 days?

-As a Professional Direct Local Tour operator, we provide you with a duffle bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 14 pounds including your sleeping bag, mattress, and extra clothing.
+As a Professional Direct Local Tour operator, we provide you with a duffle bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 14 pounds including your sleeping bag, mattress, and extra clothing for the classic Inca Trail 4 days.
 All our services set us apart from all other companies because we keep the needs of our customers in our mind.
 You are responsible for all the things needed before the trip, as mentioned in the list down below.

 • 2 t-shirts